 “I see this making a huge difference to lots of working mothers.
 Returning to work after having a baby can be a really challenging time, but knowing your baby is next door having a wonderful time, with the best key workers, makes it a lot easier.”

-Sign up for the Reasons to be Cheerful newsletter.Ryan’s employer Cisco has certainly reaped the benefits in terms of official accolades.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Ryan’s employer Cisco has certainly reaped the benefits in terms of official accolades.
 Ninety-two percent of employees agree it belongs in the “Great Place to Work” rankings, compared with 54 percent of UK workers in other companies.
 The company has also made it onto the “Best Workplaces” lists for women, for wellbeing, for development and for tech.

 “The feedback we receive around our on-site child care is excellent, particularly in how it can support a return to work after a primary caregiver leave such as maternity leave, giving space and support for people to work out what works for them,” says Jared Hindle, Cisco’s UK and Ireland lead country consultant for people and communities.